-This report has demonstrated that it is highly desirable for the construction work on the Orange Bowl renovation and the Jackson South Community Hospital expansion project to be done with local labor.
-Combining the two projects, the use of entirely non-local labor would mean:
+This report has demonstrated that it is highly desirable for the construction work funded by public expenditures on the building of a Marlins stadium to be done with local labor.
+The use of entirely non-local labor would mean:

-- Loss of payroll to local residents of between \$84.7 million and \$93 million, depending on the spending patterns of non-local workers employed on these two projects; - Loss in local employment of between 2,335 and 2,593, depending on the spending patterns of non-local workers employed on these two projects; - Loss of local spending between \$21.2 million and \$38.2 million, depending on the spending patterns of non-local workers employed on these two projects; and - Loss of tax revenue for Miami-Dade County of between \$241,000 and \$433,000, depending on the spending patterns of non-local workers employed on these two projects.
+- Loss of payroll to local residents of between \$150 plus million and \$165.5 million, depending on the spending patterns of non-local workers employed on these two projects; - Loss in local employment of between 3,773 and 4,191 jobs, depending on the spending patterns of non-local workers employed on these two projects; - Loss of local spending between almost \$38 million to over \$68 million, depending on the spending patterns of non-local workers employed on these two projects; and

+■ Loss of tax revenue for Miami-Dade County of between \$408,000 and over \$734,000, depending on the spending patterns of non-local workers employed on these two projects.

 The above figures assume that all of the construction employment on these projects would be either local workers or out-of-area workers.
 If a percentage less than 100% of the workers should come from out of the local area, the numbers would have to be adjusted accordingly.
+For example, if only 50% of the workers were non-local, the above losses would be cut in half.

-Given these impacts, the county would do well to attempt to ensure that all (or as much as is possible) of the hiring on these projects should be of local workers.
-This would maximize benefits to the county and its taxpayers.
+Given these impacts, the county and the city would do well to attempt to ensure that all (or as much as is possible) of the hiring on these projects should be of local workers.
+This would maximize benefits to the city and the county and their taxpayers.

 The positive impact of hiring locally could be magnified enormously if efforts were made to concentrate the local hiring in communities most in need of stable, well-paying jobs.
 Thus, a modest impact on the county as a whole could be translated into a major impact for a community (or communities) with low incomes and higher unemployment.
-For example, if Orange Bowl renovation work could result in added jobs for residents of the Little Havana neighborhood, the focused positive impact on a needy community could be rather large.
-In this way, the benefits of the general obligations bond to the county could be multiplied through wise implementation of project work.
+In this way, the benefits of the bonds raised by the city and the county could be multiplied through wise implementation of stadium construction work.